 Saint Paul’s Church

-The old Opera house and concert hall in Frankfurt is a beautiful building with a delightful square, it was rebuilt in 1970´s after its destruction in 1944.
-Besides, it being stunning, one of the most interesting facts about it, is that it was directly financed by the citizens of Frankfurt.
+The old Opera house and concert hall in Frankfurt is a beautiful building with a delightful square, it was rebuilt in the 1970s after its destruction in 1944.
+Besides being stunning, one of the most interesting facts about it is that the citizens of Frankfurt directly financed it.
 It is a lovely place to take photos and if you wish to attend a concert.

-Frankfurt has a substantial variety of museums, and most of them are on the banks of the Main river.
+Frankfurt has a substantial variety of museums, most of which are on the banks of the Main river.
 Like the Studel Museum (art museum), the German Architecture Museum, Jewish Museum, and the German Film Museum.